imperva/dsfkit/README.md

    [Click here to request access to download this file](https://docs.google.com/forms/d/e/1FAIpQLSdnVaw48FlElP9Po_36LLsZELsanzpVnt8J08nymBqHuX_ddA/viewform).
 3. Only if you chose the [CLI Deployment Mode](#cli-deployment-mode), download Git [here](https://git-scm.com/downloads).
 4. Only if you chose the [CLI Deployment Mode](#cli-deployment-mode), download Terraform [here](https://www.terraform.io/downloads).
 It is recommended on MacOS systems to use the "Package Manager" option during installation.
-5. Only if you chose the [Terraform Cloud Deployment Mode](#terraform-cloud-deployment-mode), it is required that you have access to a Terraform Cloud account.
-Any  account may be used, whether the account is owned by Imperva or the customer.
-   Click [here](https://docs.google.com/forms/d/e/1FAIpQLSfgJh4kXYRD08xDsFyYgaYsS3ebhVrBTWvntcMCutSf0kNV2w/viewform) to request access to Imperva's Terraform Cloud account.

 **NOTE:** It may take several hours for the access to be granted to AWS and Terraform Cloud in Steps 2 and 3.